The Wild Farmlands Foundation

 To educate and inform everyone, especially youth, about the value of small, independently owned farms and ranches to food systems and their importance to a healthy earth.

-To see small, independently owned farms and ranches thrive and increase in numbers worldwide.
+To see small, independently owned farms & ranches and their ecosystems thrive and increase in numbers worldwide.